secarrel/Bird_Count/TESTING.md

 | --- | --- |
 | script.js | ✅ Pass.
 No errors |

+As GitHub doesn't show the last empty line of the JS file, I have included an [screenshot as evidence](documentation/testing/js-last-line.png)

 ### Python

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.